hyst329/helen-site/_posts/2016-04-03-new-release.markdown

 As a consequence, all the standard library `libhelstd` renders almost unusable.
 This annoying bug was finally fixed, so now you can deal with strings.

-2. Second, there was also a bug in `helmake` tool for generating make files.
+- 2nd, there was also a bug in `helmake` tool for generating make files.
 A bug was in the bitcode file name - it was absolute instead of being relative, which lead to building errors with `make`.